 using this server effectively requires appropriately tuning the

-parameters in the user's asoundrc
+parameters in the user's asoundrc file to:

 - Enable the

-plugin to enable software mixing of multiple channels of audio. - To configure the various parameters ALSA itself uses.
+DMixplugin to enable software mixing of multiple channels of audio. - To configure the various parameters ALSA itself uses.

 Depending on how well your sound-card is supported by ALSA, the above can be either trivially simple or a tedious process of trial and error.
 I'm writing this up to: